RegionHalland/halland/README.md

 ## Styleguide

-Halland uses classes and component from our [styleguide](https://github.com/regionhalland/styleguide) by looking for the environment variable `COMPONENT_LIBRARY_URI`.
+Halland uses CSS-classes and components from our [styleguide](https://github.com/regionhalland/styleguide) by looking for the environment variable `COMPONENT_LIBRARY_URI`.
 If the variable can't be found, Halland uses the styleguide published on [Github Pages](https://regionhalland.github.io/styleguide).

 If you get a CORS related error, allow requests by adding the following headers to your *local* version of the styleguide: